TurboWarp/packager/README.md

 The general layout of `src` is:

- - packager: The packager website and logic
+ - packager: The project packager
+ - p4: The Svelte interface for the packager
  - scaffolding: A minimal Scratch project player used by the packager.
 Handles most of the boring details of playing Scratch projects such as handling basic mouse input
+ - common: Files used by both scaffolding and the packager
  - addons: Optional addons such as gamepad support or pointerlock
  - build: Unusual webpack customizations
  - locales: Translations